JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-ios-integration-overview.md

 ### Direct integration

-You can connect the iOS framework directly from the Kotlin Multiplatform project by adding a special script to the build settings of your Xcode project.
+You can connect the iOS framework directly from the Kotlin Multiplatform project by adding a special script to your Xcode project.
+The `embedAndSignAppleFrameworkForXcode` script is integrated into the build phase of your project's build settings.

 This integration method works for you if:

 * You do **not** import CocoaPods dependencies in your Kotlin Multiplatform project

 If you create a project in Android Studio, choose the **Regular framework** option to have this setup generated automatically.
-If you use the Kotlin Multiplatform [web wizard](https://kmp.jetbrains.com/), direct integration is applied by default.
+If you use the [Kotlin Multiplatform web wizard](https://kmp.jetbrains.com/), direct integration is applied by default.

-You can integrate the `embedAndSignAppleFrameworkForXcode` script into the build phase or, in case you have local SPM packages, as a pre-action in your project's build settings.

 For more information, see [Direct integration](multiplatform-direct-integration.md).